keremciu/sketch-use-fontawesome/README.md

 1. Insert a text layer in sketch document.
 2. Select `Add Icon with Alias` under the plugin in `Plugins` menu.
-3. Write the alias of icon which is want you add.
+3. Write the alias of icon which you want to add.

 #### for developer